Music Has the Right to Children: Retrospective reviews

-The album received extensively widespread acclaim upon release.
+The album received widespread acclaim upon release.
 In 2014, AllMusic called it "a landmark for electronic listening music that was widely copied."
 Fact called it "an adult meditation on childhood, concerned with play, naïveté and nostalgia, all tinted with rosy pastoralism," but "also devilishly subtle, intricate and emotionally mature."
 Slant Magazine described the album as "nestled somewhere in between the warm hues of 1970s flocked wallpaper and the sleek electronic sheen of the future."
 Pitchfork stated that the duo "tapped into the collective unconscious of those who grew up in the English speaking West and were talented enough to transcribe the soundtrack."